cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V8.md

 `JSONSchemaNumeric` still works but is deprecated in favor of `JSONSchemaNumber` or `JSONSchemaInteger` (but again, just use `JSONSchema`).

+### `xSubscribe()` methods

+Auto-subscription methods were added for simplicity, but they were risky shortcuts because:
+- potential errors are not managed,
+- it can cause concurrency issues, especially given the average RxJS knowledge.

+So `setItemSubscribe()`, `removeItemSubscribe()` and `clearSubscribe()` are deprecated: subscribe manually.
+Will be removed in v9.

 ### Prefix and collision